Jagan-18/Docker_End-To_End_Notes/Docker_Interview_Questions.md

 docker run -d --name my_container nginx
 ```
 ---

-# 27. what is the difference between Docker Image and Docker Container:
+# 27. what is the difference between Docker Image and Docker Container.?
 | **Aspect**                |             **Docker Image**                                               |            **Docker Container**                                                 |
 |---------------------------|----------------------------------------------------------------------------|---------------------------------------------------------------------------------|
 | **Definition**            | A Docker image is a **read-only template** used to create containers.      | A Docker container is a **running instance** of a Docker image.                 |